MLOps-OpenAPI/arch-diagrams/use-cases/17-model-marketplace.md

-# Use Case 18: Model Downloads
+# Use Case 17: Model Marketplace

 ## Description

-As an MLOps Engineer I want to download secure models with knowledge of the data the model was trained on as well as details of the model.
+As a Data Scientist I want to publish my models in a secure way so that other authorized users can download and use them.

 ## Inputs

-Selected Model Marketplace Entry
+Data card, model card

 ## Output

-Containerized model, Model card, Data card
+Model marketplace entry

 ```mermaid